Dalia0Hassan/Data2Project/README.md

 **Dalia Hassan** and **Salma Sameeh**

+**Dalia Hassan:**
+- Data Preparation and Cleaning
+- Statistical Analysis
+- GitHub management and Repository setup

+**Salma Sameeh:**
+- Research Question Formulation
+- Data Visualization
+- Conclusions and Discussion

+*Note: Development was done collaboratively and simultaneously using Google Colab.
+The final version was uploaded to GitHub from one account for consolidation.*

 DSCI 2410 - Fundamentals of Data Science II
 American University in Cairo
 December 9, 2025